Make Your Next Trip Extraordinary

 Sheri Doyle, Pacific Northwest Journeys

 Based in Seattle and a former corporate attorney, Sheri brings her legal-eagle eye for detail to the itineraries she crafts all over the Pacific Northwest as well as along the northern California coast.
-Her self-drive itineraries typically run to 20 pages, covering everything from detailed driving directions to activity and restaurant recommendations.
+Her self-drive itineraries typically run to 20 pages, covering everything from detailed directions to activity and restaurant recommendations.
 Geared to your interests and preferences, each itinerary is a personalized guidebook, and Sheri will have hiked the trails, kayaked the waters, and slurped the oysters she recommends for you.
 Her preferred rates at top properties can save travelers a bundle.

-Note: Sheri is not taking requests for trips less than 60 days out.
+Note: Sheri is not taking requests for trips less than 90 days out.

 Read Sheri’s Insider’s Guides to Seattlethe San Juan Islands and Olympic Peninsula, and the Perfect California Coast Road Trip.
 Check Wendy’s pricing tip.